 A standard plan is usually presented to banks and any potential investors as it provides a complete view of the company, and future financial projections, and helps attain funding.
 But oftentimes, drafting a traditional business plan can be a tedious task as it takes a lot of time and effort.

 A lean plan is a condensed version of the standard business plan.
 It includes the highlights of a standard business plan and summaries of all the sections.
 It is a compact document that emphasizes achieving milestones and tracking finances.

 Drafting a lean business plan is easier, faster, and is considered to be more efficient compared to a standard plan.
 It is flexible and can be revised effortlessly as many times as needed, which provides room for adjusting milestones, and improvising.

 A lean business plan is apt for situations where you are uncertain about the process of creating a business plan, and it can be the essential first draft for your business.
-Everything in a lean business plan should be concise and represented in bullet points or shorts texts.
+Everything in a lean business plan should be concise and represented in bullet points or short texts.

 Business plans are further classified based on their purpose and format into seven types, they are:

 A one-page business plan can be described as an outline of a lean business plan.
 It is also called a business pitch or a quick summary.
-It is sometimes used to present a quick overview of your business for your vendors, partners, employees and as a summary to banks and investors.
+It is sometimes used to present a quick overview of your business to your vendors, partners, and employees and as a summary to banks and investors.

 A startup business plan can be defined as a lean plan with elements of a standard plan included to seek investors.
 The primary purpose of a startup plan is to put forth the steps required to get a business up and running.
 Later on, it should also serve as a plan that will help score investment.